Landmark study: health apps help diabetes patients reduce blood sugar

 Additionally, patients with Type 1 Diabetes experienced a 37% reduction in microvascular complications (which can lead to blindness) having reduced their blood sugar by just 1%.

-ORCHA’s researchers examined 25 global, independent randomized trials into diabetes control.
+ORCHA’s researchers examined 25 global, independent randomized trials of diabetes control.
 The study, published in Frontiers in Clinical Diabetes and Healthcare, reported significant results, especially for the US.

 - Nearly half the patients involved were American (1,559 out of 3,360 patients).